wmh123456789/pygame/README.md

 # pygame
-My codes about pygame
+My codes about pygame.
 Now we have:
 - Digital huarongdao